Stop-Limit Order: Key Takeaways

 With a stop order, you tell your broker, “when the price hits $x, buy (or sell) the stock.”

 For example, you might want to hold XYZ stock if it breaks out above $10.
 You can set a stop order … And if the price trades at $10 or higher, your broker will try to buy your shares, no matter the price.

 On the other hand, with a limit order, you tell your broker, “Buy this stock at any price up to $x.”

-Here’s where we get to the stop-limit order, which combines both the stop and the limit order.
+Now let’s look at the stop-limit order, which combines the stop and limit orders.

 The stop-limit order triggers a limit order when a stock price hits the stop level.